Getting the Right AuDHD Diagnosis and Testing for Your Child

 How Do You Test for AuDHD?

 Although there's no one-size-fits-all test for AuDHD, taking a multi-faceted approach can really help.
-This means getting thorough assessments from healthcare professionals, chatting with caregivers, and observing your child in different environments.
+This means getting thorough assessments from healthcare provider, chatting with caregivers, and observing your child in different environments.
 Doing this gives you a clearer picture of your child's unique challenges and strengths.
 With this holistic method, you can get a more accurate evaluation and create support strategies that are just right for your child!

 Initial Screening